MJ Melendez Preview, Player Props: Royals vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.4 K/9, the second-best in MLB.
+- The 9.5 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks first in MLB.

-- The Blue Jays' 3.74 team ERA ranks second among all MLB pitching staffs.
+- The Blue Jays' 3.74 team ERA ranks first across all league pitching staffs.

-- Blue Jays pitchers combine to rank 17th in baseball in home runs given up (171 total, 1.2 per game).
+- The Blue Jays rank 16th in baseball in home runs surrendered (172 total, 1.2 per game).

-- Kikuchi will try to earn his 10th win when he makes the start for the Blue Jays, his 28th of the season.
-He is 9-5 with a 3.63 ERA and 152 strikeouts in 143 2/3 innings pitched.

-- In his last appearance on Sunday against the Colorado Rockies, the lefty tossed 4 2/3 innings, allowing two earned runs while surrendering six hits.
+- In his most recent time out on Sunday, the righty threw four innings against the Colorado Rockies, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.